How To Buy Bitcoin in India

 If you complete the KYC registration, however, you will have many more options of buying Bitcoin.

-To buy Bitcoin on Paxful, simply click on the ‘Buy Bitcoin’ tab, and it will search for all sellers in your area.
+To buy BTC on Paxful, simply click on the ‘Buy Bitcoin’ tab, and it will search for all sellers in your area.

 You can enter the payment of choice and it will narrow it down to all the local sellers willing to accept your means of payment.